 Using Select Menus for Navigation

 Select menus are mainly used on forms, but sometimes they’re used for navigation.
 Some websites will use a select menu to allow users to filter or sort page content.
 When users select an option, it automatically navigates them to a new page.
 This approach is only accessible to screen readers if users can tab through the options without navigating to a new page.

 Select Menus Are Best for Forms

-A more accessible menu is a dropdown that opens when the user tabs to it, and allows them to tab to select an option.
-This works because the options in a dropdown are actual links, whereas the options in a select menu are not.
-Having links as menu options will also give you search engine optimization benefits.
-If you want to optimize your navigation for search engines, avoid select menus and offer users a dropdown menu instead.
+A more accessible menu is a dropdown that allows users to finger tap or keyboard tab to select an option.
+This is better because the options in a dropdown are links, whereas options in a select menu are not.
+Using links as menu options will also give you search engine optimization benefits.

 Stop Misusing Select Menus